civo/.github/profile/README.md

 <p align="center">

 - <a href="https://github.com/civo/cli">Civo CLI</a> Golang based CLI that can be used to interact with the Civo API and create cloud resources on Civo without interacting with the web UI.
+- <a href="https://github.com/civo/civogo">Civo Go</a> Golang based SDK for interacting with civo APIs.
 - <a href="https://github.com/civo/kubernetes-marketplace">Kubernetes Marketplace</a> Open source markeplace for Civo Kubernetes one-click app installation on clusters
 - <a href="https://github.com/civo/terraform-provider-civo">Civo Terraform provider</a> Infrastructure as Code (IAC) tool to create resources on Civo via Terraform
 - <a href="https://github.com/crossplane-contrib/provider-civo">Civo Crossplane provider</a> IAC tool to create resources on Civo via Crossplane